- Starter

 - All servers running Etlworks in the environment must be able to access: lic.etlworks.com:443 (outbound traffic only).

-- License validation occurs every hour to ensure the instance remains authorized.
+- License validation occurs on startup and then every hour to ensure the instance remains authorized.

 - Each node in multi-node deployments independently reports license validation data.